Napier-Campbell Blue Bird: 1929

 Campbell sought a more predictable venue than a tidal beach, so he set off to survey possible sites by air.
-Africa showed promise, first at a site 600 miles from Timbuctu and so impractically inaccessible.
+Africa showed promise, first at a site 600 miles from Timbuktu and so impractically inaccessible.
 A dry lake bed in South Africa, the Verneukpan, was still 450 mi from Cape Town, but did have some chance of access.

 Blue Bird was rebuilt for a third time.
 The chassis, engine and drivetrain remained the same, but the bodywork was replaced with one built in Dumfries by Arrol-Aster.
 This body was lower, requiring a hump around the cockpit where Campbell now sat astride the gearbox.
 The surface radiators were replaced by a conventional circular nose opening, covered by a distinctive "birdcage" grille.

 Unfortunately, after a period of five years of no rainfall, it poured down almost as soon as they arrived.
 Campbell returned to Cape Town, where on his 44th birthday he learnt that Henry Segrave at Daytona Beach had set a new record in Golden Arrow at 231.44 mi/h.
 Blue Bird was unable to match this at the African altitude and climate, but he made the best use of the long course and set the world 5 mile and 10 mile records at 212 mi/h.

 After Segrave had raised the record in Golden Arrow by a whole 30 mi/h though, Campbell knew that Blue Bird was beaten and began work on a new car, the Campbell-Napier-Railton Blue Bird.